anfperez/code-assessment-web/blog.md

 I am still working on the right way to export the JSON out of the API call and into "products" successfully.
 I feel like I -almost- have it, but not just yet...

+Today I decided to test out some things in shop.api.
+I know that is where 'products' is being collected but I have to figure out how I can sucessfully 'port' the JSON over to the getProducts() call.
+I thought my code was correct.
+I'm wondering if I should rename some variables instead.

+I feel like I may have extracted the json correctly?
+But "products.reduce" isn't working properly.
+I'm going to need to review the usage of array.reduce and why it wouldn't be working in this instance.

+Later...

+Learned a lot more about how the Array.reduce method works!
+So now I'm going to try running it on products to see what it's actually pulling out...

+Had a strange breakthrough.
+Earlier I was doing this to look at what the JSON data looked like, in console.

+console.log("products looks like" + products);

+And it was giving me: [Object object] 3 times

+But later, I wrote

+console.log(products)

+And it gave me the actual product array!!
+So it seems that I can't output products with any string, it will just give me a weird Object object syntax.

+So the difference here is, when the static JSON file passes its data shop.js, it's passing an array.
+When I try to extract the data from the API, I end up passing like...an array of arrays.
+It comes out as 'products:products{ data}'.
+Weird. need to figure out why this is happening so that reduce can work properly.

+Okay I know what I need to do, I need to get the value of products from inside ProductApi and append it to the products array I initialized before!
+How can I do this!!!

+Later ...

+after a long while, I realized that my API call does not have to be initialized with a class at all!
+I was over complicating things.
+I took a step back and decided to just make a constant that would perform the API call.
+I think things are way easier this way, especially using fetch.
+Still haven't been able to get it work correctly, though.